LowlyDBA/sqlstyle.guide/_includes/sqlstyle.guide.md

 * Use consistent and descriptive identifiers and names.
 * Wrap object names in square brackets.
+* Use two-part names for isolated databases and three-part names when outside databases are being utilized.
 * Make judicious use of white space and indentation to make code easier to read.
 * Store [ISO-8601][iso-8601] compliant time and date information (`YYYY-MM-DD HH:MM:SS.SSSSS`).